 By virtue of his direct and indirect interests in shares of the Company, Mac Ngan Boon @ Mac Yin Boon's shareholding of more than 20% is deemed to have interests in the shares of all the subsidiaries during the financial year to the extent that Favelle Favco Berhad has an interest, in accordance with Section 8 of the Companies Act 2016.

-Other than the abovementioned Directors, none of the Directors holding office at 31 December 2019 had any interest in the ordinary shares of the Company and of its related corporations during the financial year.
+Other than the abovementioned Directors, the other Directors holding office at 31 December 2020 did not have any interest in the ordinary shares of the Company and of its related corporations during the financial year.

 Directors' benefits